Log in

 Birding with Jack: The Weekly Bird Census

-Each Tuesday a team of experienced birders, including Master Naturalist Jack Chiles, Blackland Prairie Texas Master Naturalist, and Ornithologist Wayne Meyer, Phd., traverse 35 miles of refuge roads and hiking trails, documenting every bird they encounter.
+Each Tuesday a team of experienced birders, including Master Naturalist Jack Chiles, Blackland Prairie Texas Master Naturalist (BPTMN), and Ornithologist Wayne Meyer, Phd., traverse 35 miles of refuge roads and hiking trails, documenting every bird they encounter.
 This Bird Census is reported to The Cornell Lab of Ornithology for use in research, and each week we will bring you a link to their actual bird count, and a summary of their adventures.

 Click to Enlarge Photos